leeeqo/chill-bot/README.md

 This bot allows you to repeat questions, choosing topic and subtopic, showing them in random order.

+### Features in progress:
+- Saving statistics of each session
+- Exceptions handling

 ### Stack:
 - Kotlin
 - Spring